15 Dec An introduction to Cyber Essentials

 - It will help you satisfy the security principles of GDPR and reassure you that you are complying by the regulations.

-- It could be a good investment in the future.
-Cyber Essentials does require a small upfront cost, but, once credited, your business could reap the benefits of £25,000 worth of cover against Cyberattacks.
+- It could be a good investment into the future.
+Cyber Essentials does require a small upfront cost.
+However, once credited, your business could reap the benefits of £25,000 worth of cover against Cyberattacks.
 If your turnover exceeds £20m then you are not eligible for this cover, but you can still benefit from lower insurance premiums.

 - The reputational effects of having Cyber Essentials can also help you boost your customer count.
 Customers trusting you with their data can only be positive.

 So, you now know the benefits of having the Cyber Essentials accreditation, you know you want to achieve it, but you are not sure which one you need.
-We will now go through some details of the two plans so you can make a revised decision based on what is best for you.
+We will now go through some details of the two grades of certification, so you can make a revised decision based on what is best for you.

 Cyber Essentials Plus